omgbricks/django-push-notifications/README.rst

 - For WebPush (WP), pywebpush 1.3.0+ is required (optional). py-vapid 1.3.0+ is required for generating the WebPush private key; however this step does not need to occur on the application server.
 - For Apple Push (APNS), apns2 0.3+ is required (optional).
+- For Apple Push (APNS_ASYNC) using async, aioapns 3.1+ is required (optional), installed aioapns overrides apns2.

 Setup
 -----